aidancrowther/Milk-V-Duo-Docker-Compile/README.md

 ## Why this Docker Image?

-This Docker image is designed to provide a ready-to-use environment for compiling code for the Milk V Duo.
+This Docker image is designed to provide a ready-to-use environment for compiling code for the Milk-V Duo.
 It eliminates the need to manually install and configure the necessary tools on your local machine.

 ## Running the Docker Image